8 Best call recorder apps for Android, iPhone, & computers in 2023

 Best call recorder app: TapeACall Pro

-True to its name, TapeACall Pro lets you record calls on your iPhone or Android device.
-With this app, when you attempt to record a call, TapeACall will put your call on hold and create a three-way call between you, the caller, and the recording line.
-Therefore, if your carrier doesn’t support three-way calling, you won’t be able to use the app.
+With TapeACall, attempting to record a call puts your call on hold and creates a three-way call between you, the caller, and the recording line.
+This means if your carrier doesn’t support three-way calling, you can’t use the app at all.

 TapeACall Pro pricing plans